simonfqy/bare_bone_blog/About Martin Ester and Academia/Martin Ester's breach of law and lessons I learned from my legal claim.md

 So the lesson is: be a good person, don’t violate moral standards and law, otherwise you might end up losing much more than what you gained.
 Don’t gamble with your reputation.

 ## Appendix: selected email communications
 This appendix only contains a subset of the email communication started by my demand letter.
-Other emails, including how we reached the agreement, are omitted from this appendix.
+Other emails, including how we reached the settlement agreement, are omitted from this appendix.
 ### My demand letter
 The demand letter was sent on Oct 11 at 7:30 AM.
 Title: **[URGENT] Request for my remaining funding of 2017~18 academic year, otherwise legal actions will ensue**